js1019/PlanetaryModels/README.md

 <img src="figs/PREM_vp.gif" width="425"/> <img src="figs/PREM_vs.gif" width="425"/>

-In the figures above, examples of compressional and shear wave speed models of our Earth are illustrated.
+In the above figures, examples of compressional and shear wave speed models of our Earth are illustrated.

 How to make it work for you?
 ----------------------------------------------------------------